Luangwa Valley, Zambia

 Set on a sweeping bend of the Luangwa River, Tafika takes its game drives in the Nsefu Sector - the only game-drive part of South Luangwa National Park to be on the eastern side of the river.
 The sector boasts an enormous array of wildlife - wild dog are often sighted here, as are other predators such as lion, leopard and spotted hyena.
 Large herds of elephant cross between the sector and the main park, and the river has many pods of hippo.
 Game drives here are extremely rewarding, and the guides are among the best in Zambia.

 Tafika Camp itself is a symphony of luxurious rusticity.
 Just six rooms are situated along the river on hippo-manicured lawns, and surrounded by a grass fence (complete with elephant-escape holes!).
-The camp is run in relaxed style by John and Carol, and John still guides regularly, as well as taking guests up in his microlight in the early morning.
+The camp is run in relaxed style by John and Carol and their fabulous team, and many guests return year after year to experience their wonderful hospitality.

 Given that Tafika is in an area of high game densities, and the camp is relatively open, Tafika accepts children aged 12 years and over.
-Younger children may be accepted at the camp's discretion but will not be able to participate in walks, cycle game drives or microlighting.
+Younger children may be accepted at the camp's discretion but will not be able to participate in walks or cycle game drives.
 However they can join in day and night game drives.